The Semi-Infinite Asymmetric Exclusion Process: Large Deviations via Matrix Products

 If $\alpha>\frac12$ and $\rho<\alpha$ it is worth comparing our large deviation result for the semi-infinite TASEP with that for the finite TASEP studied in \cite{DLS}.
 The stationary measure on the semi-infinite TASEP can be obtained as a limit of the stationary measures on the finite TASEP with $n$ sites and boundary densities chosen as $\alpha$ on the left boundary, and $\min\{1-\rho,\tfrac{1}{2}\}$ on the right boundary, see~\cite[Section~3]{liggettergodic}.
-It is, however, easy to see that the finite TASEP does \emph{not agree} with the restriction of the infinite TASEP to the first $n$ sites.
-Somewhat surprisingly, the large deviation rate of the sequence of densities in the finite TASEP with increasing system size obtained in~\cite[(3.12)]{DLS} still agrees with the rate we have obtained for the average density over increasing blocks in the infinite TASEP at stationarity.
+However, the transition rates across bonds in the semi-infinite TASEP are not equal to $\min\{1-\rho,\tfrac{1}{2}\}$.
+It is therefore somewhat surprising that the large deviation rate of the sequence of densities in the finite TASEP with increasing system size obtained in~\cite[(3.12)]{DLS} still agrees with the rate we have obtained for the average density over increasing blocks in the infinite TASEP at stationarity.

 [3]